 Ours is from IKEA and has been loved for years – find it here.

 - Tents and tunnels.
 These are great from crawler on up.
 I purchased a pop-up tunnel / tent combo when my oldest was just learning to crawl, and we’ve used it ever since.
 We have a version with two tent areas, which once again sparks the creative play when they grab sheets and blankets to turn it into a fort or castle, or however their imaginations lead them to create.
 We also now have a reading teepee that has also served as a prop for many other pretend play scenarios.
-You can find these for $15-$30 in discount stores like Ross and Marshall’s, as well as at Target, IKEA and Toys R Us and online at Amazon.com
+You can find these in discount stores like Ross and Marshall’s, as well as at Target, IKEA and Toys R Us and online at Amazon.com

 - Building blocks.
 Duplo, LEGO, wooden blocks… you name it, kids will build with them.
 These can get pricey, so a good place to search is your local thrift stores, garage sales, or friends who have older children who have outgrown the building phase (which believe me isn’t until the teen years – even then most boys still enjoy it).